bkw777/GenBox/README.md

 * The main interior box is simple, with no exhaust piping breaking the barrier from inside to outside.
  This gives several advantages:
   Flexible: You can use any generator that fits, because there is no exhaust piping which would need to be custom fit.
   Simple to use: You don't need to do anything special to fit the generator.
   Quieter: Fewer holes in the main box, and no parts breaching from inside to outside, which would transmit noise from inside to outside (exhaust piping).
   More weather resistant: Fewer seams to leak.

 * The simple interior box means that heat and exhaust gas must be actively vented with a non-trivial fan.
  So, there is a non-trivial fan built in to the inlet wall.
 The fan is on the inlet wall rather then the outlet, so that the fan does not have to deal with the heat and corrosiveness of the exhaust gas.
 The placement of the fan also naturally protects it from weather, lets the baffle box block the sound from the fan itself as well as the generator, and protects kids and pets and yourself from the fan blades.
 The fan is very powerful and the blades are steel.
 The fan is dangerous.

 * Sound is prevented from projecting out of the inlet and outlet openings by simply being forced around a 180 degree bend.
 Both the inlet and outlet baffle boxes have a simple arrangement where the air enters on the bottom-left, exits on the bottom-right, and goes over a wall half-the height of the box in between, forming a large, not-very-restrictive, yet still 180 degree turn.
 The inside surfaces of the baffle boxes are also lined with thin indoor-outdoor carpet, to reduce sound reflection off the plywood surfaces without restricting airflow.

- Air passes fairly easily around the bend and through the box, sound is mostly stopped at the bend.
+ Air passes fairly easily around the bend and through the box, but sound is mostly stopped at the bend.

  * The lid has an internal lip that goes all the way around, which covers the gap between the lid and the walls.

  * There is no bottom.
-You just place the generatore and the box directly on grass or dirt, or, for hard flat surfaces put down a cheap 3x5 carpet.
+You just place the box directly on grass or dirt, or, for hard flat surfaces put down a cheap 3x5 carpet.

  * Saftey wrt the fan and heat: The fan is a harsh environment model and very robust, but it is still a point of failure, but not a source of danger from overheating when the fan fails.
 When the fan fails, the generator quickly consumes all the oxygen in the box and dies before getting much hotter.
 If the fan were to become merely weak/slow without stopping altogether, that could be a problem.

  * Safety wrt the exhaust being inside the box: The exhaust blows directly against one inside wall from only a few inches away.
 There is heat shielding on that spot, shown in the some pictures in the photo album, not shown in the CAD drawing yet.

+ * Route the generator cord through the outlet air passage, don't pinch it under a side wall.

 ## Design Goals
 * Quiet